StefanosPoulidis/stefanospoulidis.github.io/_pages/about.md

   - /about.html
 ---

-I am Stefanos Poulidis, a PhD student in Decision Sciences at INSEAD.
-I’m interested in experimentation, data-driven optimization, and machine learning interventions.
-Specifically, I look into challenges relating to policy optimization, personalized policies, and AI tips in healthcare, marketing and revenue management settings.
+I am Stefanos Poulidis, a PhD student in Decision Sciences at INSEAD, advised by Georgina Hall and Spyros Zoumpoulis.

+I’m interested in experimentation, policy optimization, transfer and multi-task learning, and AI-assisted decision-making.
+Specifically, I am interested in data generation processes and data-driven optimization to learn more profitable policies.
+Additionally, I look into challenges relating to how we should design AI tips in healthcare, marketing, and revenue management settings to improve human decision-making.

+Previously, I spent two years as an entrepreneur, co-founding Soccerhub, and helping women’s economic development by serving as the director of public policy & government affairs, and later as the director of education & entrepreneurship at MExoxo.

-Previously, I spent two years as an entrepreneur, co-founding Soccerhub and Boxbeat.
-I received a B.S. and M.S. in Electrical Engineering and Computer Science at National Technical University of Athens.
+I received a B.S. and M.Eng. in Electrical Engineering and Computer Science at the National Technical University of Athens.
 You can find my full CV [here](/files/Stefanos_Poulidis_CV.pdf).

 Please reach out to stefanos.poulidis[at]insead.edu.